vtexdocs/help-center-content/docs/announcements/en/security-improvements-to-checkout-cookies.md

 author: 6DODK49lJPk3yvcoe6GB6g
 slug: security-improvements-to-checkout-cookies
 legacySlug: security-improvements-to-checkout-cookies
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Update to Checkout cookies allows increased security in your store
+announcementSynopsisEN: 'Update to Checkout cookies allows increased security in your store'
 ---

 To improve data security in your store, VTEX has updated Checkout cookies.
 After February 13, 2023, cookie security for `checkout.vtex.com` and `CheckoutDataAccess` will be extended through the implementation of the _Secure_, _HttpOnly_, and _SameSite_ attributes.